AdobeDocs/experience-manager-cloud-service.sv-SE/help/sites-cloud/administering/content-fragments/overview.md

 ### WKND-exempel {#wknd-sample}

-The [WKND-webbplats och WKND delad](/help/implementing/developing/introduction/develop-wknd-tutorial.md) finns exempel som hjälper dig att lära dig mer om AEM as a Cloud Service.
+Proverna [WKND Site och WKND Shared](/help/implementing/developing/introduction/develop-wknd-tutorial.md) finns tillgängliga som hjälp att lära dig mer om AEM as a Cloud Service.

 <!-- CHECK: which links can/should be used these days? -->